TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-03-10-autowired-controllers-as-services-for-lazy-people.md

 Author of autowiring feature and Symfony core contributor Kévin Dunglas [sees similar problem](https://github.com/symfony/symfony/pull/16863#issuecomment-162221353) and [proposes solution with ADR pattern](https://dunglas.fr/2016/01/dunglasactionbundle-symfony-controllers-redesigned).
 I think it's the right direction, but it bends controllers too much.

-But my goal is to keep controllers the same way they are now, and just add support for...
+But the goal is to keep controllers' code without touching.

-## Autowiring in controllers
+## Autowiring in Controllers

-So I made [Symplify\ControllerAutowire](https://github.com/Symplify/ControllerAutowire) bundle, that solves all problems that are mentioned above by following steps:
+This is wheremade [Symplify\ControllerAutowire](https://github.com/Symplify/ControllerAutowire) bundle helps.
+It solves problems mentioned above.

+How does it work?

 - find controllers in `/src` directory
 - register them as services